varunest/SparkButton/README.md

 SparkButton was inspired by : [https://github.com/frogermcs/LikeAnimation](https://github.com/frogermcs/LikeAnimation)

 ## Contribution
-Any contributions, large or small,features, bug fixes are welcomed and appreciated.
+Any contributions, large or small, features, bug fixes are welcomed and appreciated.
 Use pull requests, they will be thoroughly reviewed and discussed.

+## Link Backs
+If you are using this library in one of your projects and want it to be mentioned here in this ReadME, drop me a mail with project's url at mailvarunest@gmail.com.

 ## License
 Library falls under [Apache 2.0] (LICENSE.md)